-If the IP address is assigned through a DHCP server, you will need to get the IP address from your network administrator.
+If the IP address is assigned through a DHCP server, you will have to get the IP address from your network administrator.

-Note: The management station computer or any remote host that connects to the management port, needs to be on the same subnet as the storage subsystem management port.
+Note: The management station computer or any remote host that connects to the management port must be on the same subnet as the storage subsystem management port.